 Wrap carriers are great for breastfeeding because they offer tons of coverage and awesome support.
 They are typically made from stretchy material, which gives your baby a snug yet comfortable hug with the support they need.
 On the downside, they can be a little tougher to adjust.

 Pouch slings are probably the most basic baby carrier.
 A pouch sling essentially just holds your baby in place as if you were carrying them on your hip.
-Again, this sling is meant for older babies who do not need as much support.
+Again, this sling carrier is meant for older babies who do not need as much support.

-Finally, the structured carrier is a padded and shaped carrier that closes with clips or buckles.
+Finally, the structured baby carrier is a padded and shaped carrier that closes with clips or buckles.
 While it’s possible to nurse using this carrier, it’s more difficult than the rest.
-These carriers offer tons of baby support, but they aren’t as flexible or adjustable as the rest.
+These baby carriers offer tons of baby support, but they aren’t as flexible or adjustable as the rest.